image

 Pet Support Services: Culture, Collaboration, and Case Management

-By providing resources and services, animal welfare organizations can work toward reducing barriers to keep pets and people (families) together.
+By providing cultural competency and compassionate critical thinking, animal welfare organizations can work toward reducing barriers to keep pets and people (families) together.
 “Pet support services” programs not only provide reactive responses to community needs but can also proactively and strategically work to solve root causes such as lack of accessibility to resources.
 The animal welfare organization can act as a central support hub to directly provide resources or leverage partnerships with service organizations in your local ecosystem that can fill in gaps in support.
 Resources and services may include the provision of pet supplies or food, behavior support, medical support, emergency boarding, people-housing-related assistance, and more.

 During this course, we’ll discuss the key components of a successful pet support services program, individual case management, strategic decision-making processes, utilizing technology to your advantage, having the right people on the team, measuring progress, and the importance of regular communications with your community to ensure visibility of programs.
 We aim to give you the roadmap to either pilot a new program or increase the success of your current one.

-(6) 75-minute Zoom classes over 6-weeks, estimated time commitment of 10 hours for coursework and classes
+(6) 90-minute Zoom classes over 6-weeks, estimated time commitment of 10 hours for coursework and classes

-Instructor: Lucy Fernandez, PASS Manager, Austin Pets Alive!
+Instructor: Lucy Fernandez, Senior Intake Diversion (PASS) Program Manager, Austin Pets Alive!

 Shelter Clinic Management

 Logistically, managing a shelter clinic can be hard!
 And while there is a lot of help and support for private practice managers, it doesn’t always translate to shelter medicine.
-I can help you identify key points in your shelter clinic day-to-day operations that can help you streamline processes, create usable and applicable protocols, share solutions to common problems, and create an overall more efficient and effective shelter clinic.
-Another topic we will discuss is culture.
-I will share some proven, tangible actions you can take to improve the human connections in your workspace.
+During this course, you will learn to identify key points in your shelter clinic day-to-day operations that can help you streamline processes, create usable and applicable protocols, share solutions to common problems, and create an overall more efficient and effective shelter clinic.
+Another topic of discussion will be culture.
+The instructor will share some proven, tangible actions you can take to improve the human connections in your workspace.
 Set the right example so you can bring the best out in your staff!

 This course is eligible for 4.5 credit hours toward the AAVSB's (American Association of Veterinary State Boards) Registry of Approved Continuing Education (RACE) program.